Get up to $4,190

 built home has been occupied for more than six months, there is no limit to

-how old a home can be to qualify for Ontario rebates.
+how old a home can be to qualify for Canada ecoENERGY

 - Local codes & by-laws —